Usage & Examples

 the lattice, relative to each corner.

 Lattice values are treated as offsets.
-If the lattice corners all have the value (0,0,0)
+If the lattice corners all have the value (0,0,0), then the mesh will be untransformed and will appear in its original state.

 Two Approaches to Interpolation